What is low-volume manufacturing?

 - Spare parts, fixtures, and end-use components in modest quantities

-Why manual small-batch casting is hard
+Where manual casting is still fine